Listen Live

 MAY 26

-1907: Marion Morrison was born in Winterset, Iowa.
+1907: Marion Morrison was born in Winterset, IA.
 Renamed John Wayne for the silver screen.
 The Duke became one of the best-known actors of the 20th century.

 1933: Jimmie Rodgers, suffering from tuberculosis, died of a massive hemorrhage at New York’s Taft Hotel.
 Nicknamed the Singing Brakeman, he became country music’s first superstar, and in 1961, the first person inducted into the Country Music Hall of Fame.